sean-galloway/RTLDesignSherpa/docs/mark_down/rtl/arbiter_round_robin.md

 ```

-- The module also includes simulation constructs enclosed within `synopsys translate_off` and `synopsys translate_on` to initialize the waveform dump in `dump.vcd` for debugging purposes.
+- The module also includes simulation constructs enclosed within `synopsys translate_off` and `synopsys translate_on` to initialize the waveform dump in `waves.vcd` for debugging purposes.

 ### Synthesis Considerations